Streets of St. Louis: Bates Street

-Bates Street runs in a northwest–southeast direction from Eichelberger Street in the Bevo Mill and Holly Hills neighborhoods to South Broadway in the neighborhood of Carondelet.
+Bates runs in a northwest–southeast direction from Eichelberger Street in the Bevo Mill and Holly Hills neighborhoods to South Broadway in the neighborhood of Carondelet.
 It is named after Frederick Bates, the second governor of Missouri.

 Biddle Street

-Biddle Street runs east–west from the neighborhood of Near North Riverfront (near the Mississippi River) to 20th Street in the neighborhood of Carr Square in the west.
+Biddle runs east–west from the neighborhood of Near North Riverfront (near the Mississippi River) to 20th Street in the neighborhood of Carr Square in the west.
 Biddle Street was named after area landowners, Major Thomas Biddle and Mrs. Anne Biddle, the sister of Bryan Mullanphy the tenth mayor of St. Louis.
 It was previously called Willow Street.

 Carr Street

-Carr Street runs east–west in Downtown St. Louis from the Mississippi River to Jefferson Avenue, between the neighborhoods of Carr Square and JeffVanderLou.
+Carr runs east–west in Downtown St. Louis from the Mississippi River to Jefferson Avenue, between the neighborhoods of Carr Square and JeffVanderLou.

-It is named after Judge William C. Carr, who in 1813 built the first brick dwelling in St Louis.
+It is named after Judge William C. Carr, who in 1813 built the first brick dwelling in St. Louis.
 In 1822, Carr Street formed part of the northern boundary of the city.

 Cherokee Street

-Cherokee Streets runs east–west in South City from Grand Boulevard to South Broadway.
+Cherokee runs east–west in South City from Grand Boulevard to South Broadway.
 It is a historically economically significant area and a culturally significant area in contemporary times.

 Chestnut Street

-Chestnut Street runs east–west street in downtown St Louis and is the northern boundary of the Gateway Mall.
+Chestnut runs east–west street in downtown St. Louis and is the northern boundary of the Gateway Mall.

 Originally "La Rue Missouri", it was one of the first named east to west streets in Colonial St. Louis.
 After the American takeover of the city in 1804 the name was changed to North "A" Street.
 In 1826, in a general planning scheme to name east–west streets after trees, it became "Chesnut".
 The spelling was altered to its current form "Chestnut" in 1893.

 Chippewa Street

-Chippewa Street runs east–west from the neighborhoods of Marine Villa, Gravois Park and Dutchtown to the neighborhoods of Lindenwood Park and St. Louis Hills.
+Chippewa runs east–west from the neighborhoods of Marine Villa, Gravois Park and Dutchtown to the neighborhoods of Lindenwood Park and St. Louis Hills.
 The street is named after the Chippewa people.
 The street is part of Missouri Route 366, and from Gravois Road to the west city limits (where it continues as Watson Road), it was part of US Route 66.

 Cole Street

-Cole Street runs east–west from near the intersection of Dr. Martin Luther King Drive and Jefferson Avenue in the neighborhoods of Grand Center and Midtown St. Louis, to North Broadway near Downtown St. Louis and the Near North Riverfront.
+Cole runs east–west from near the intersection of Dr. Martin Luther King Drive and Jefferson Avenue in the neighborhoods of Grand Center and Midtown St. Louis, to North Broadway near Downtown St. Louis and the Near North Riverfront.

 Cole Street was once called Wash Street; the name changed sometime after 1900, when documents show that American Arithmometer Company (later the Burroughs Corporation), moved from The LaSalle Building at 509 Olive Street to 1212 Wash Street.
 Today, 1212 Cole Street is the location of the employee parking lot for KDNL-TV.

 Commercial Street

-Commercial Street is a cobblestone street that runs north–south in Laclede's Landing near Gateway Arch National Park.
+Commercial is a cobblestone street that runs north–south in Laclede's Landing near Gateway Arch National Park.